devgithubs/MS2/README.md

 * FontAwesome
    * Font Awesome is a font and icon toolkit based on CSS, I added it's CDN to allow the use of icons in the project.

+* Google Developer Tools
+   * Used to inspect page elements and help debug issues with the website in real time.